Piazza del Campo: Architecture and landscape

 The Piazza del Campo's structure has a focalizing effect, and it resembles a Baroque theater with facades surrounding it, windows focused on it, and the Piazza Pubblico acting as the back of the "stage."'
-The piazza slopes down to the Piazza Publicco and that slope falls about 15 feet from the North to the South side.
+The piazza slopes down to the Piazza Pubblico and that slope falls about 15 feet from the North to the South side.
 Materials and colors are varied, but the campo is mostly made of brick and stucco in warm colors.
 The bright brick pavement is harmonizing, and it's designed to provide a feeling of openness and welcome.'
 Often visitors sit on the brick as if it were a grassy field.'
 The red brick pavement is separated into 9 wedges each filled with a herringbone pattern and the eight-line divisions bordered with traverine.'
 The surrounding facades and narrow streets create a defined form.
 The streets are narrow and winding and only give glimpses of the square, very little of the square is seen until it is entered through one of the 11 access points.
 This design creates contrast between light and dark as well as compression and release.'
 The curved shape of the streets and the campo are the results of the city's topography but also serve practical benefits.'
 The winding streets are protected from wind and sun.
 The scooped pavement collects rainwater.'
 The lowest point of the piazza, and where the 9 wedges meet, is the drain framed in stone called the Gavinone.'
 The Piazza's architectural style evolved through the centuries.
 Many of the original surrounding towers were taken down during the Baroque period and houses facing the Palazzo Pubblico lost their medieval style.'
 Balconies with rectangular openings replaced the pointed arches of the windows and in the 19th century, there was a desire to renovate the city in a medieval style.'
 Important social ideals of Siena including protection, community, and civic responsibility, are modeled in the design of the Piazza del Campo.